 Where do abortion rights stand state-by-state?

-Abortion bans after six weeks have been enacted in two states.
+An abortion ban after six weeks has been enacted in Georgia.

-Eight more states have bans (of varying degrees) that have been blocked by courts and judges…for now.
+Eight more states have bans (of varying degrees) that have been temporarily blocked by courts and judges.

 Power players: Who Actually has Control